geocom-gis/Lisa-webadmin/README.md

 # lisa-webadmin application

 Lisa-webadmin is an open source single-page applications (SPA) build with [Vue.js](https://vuejs.org) and [Vuetify](https://vuetifyjs.com) conmponents, to allow configuration of [LISA - Interaktive Auskunft für die Smart City](https://geocom.ch/de-ch/search?q=lisa) using a responsive web design.
-It provides the functionality to edit tables in an ArcGIS Online or Portal for ArcGIS secure Web map, where the lisa configuration is stored.
+It provides the functionality to edit tables in an ArcGIS Online or Portal for ArcGIS secure meb map, where the lisa configuration is stored.

 > It may be used as a custom-widget to edit tables in the Web AppBuilder, since the edit tables functionality is (still) not support.